Emily Spreckels

 ...Emily Spreckels vs. Adolph B. Spreckels, Jr. (See Emily’s initial divorce filing alleging Adolph’s pro-Nazi support and extreme spousal violence.
 Emily clearly stated that she found the Nazi cause repugnant and against her principles and ideals.
 This is the key primary source documentation...

-New discoveries: Emily Spreckels, Adolph B. Spreckels, Jr., Brünninghausen and more
+New discoveries: Emily Hall Tremaine (previously Spreckels), Adolph B. Spreckels, Jr., Brünninghausen & more

 → Art Design Publicity magazine